Pompadour

 Videos

-Archive from the funds of Gérard Pigeon Decosterd transmitted upon his departure to Collierbar
+Archive from the Gérard Pigeon Decosterd collection, given to him upon his departure for Collierbar.

-Postcard from Pompadour 2013-2014 with atmospheric images as souvenirs of the good times spent with Philippe Calvet and his GO! team.
+Postcard from Pompadour 2013-2014 with atmospheric images recalling good times spent with Philippe Calvet and his GO! team.

-Archive from the Gérard Pigeon Decosterd funds transmitted upon his departure to Collierbar.
+Archive from the Gérard Pigeon Decosterd collection, donated upon his departure to Collierbar.

 Pompadour 1973

-Archive from the funds of Gérard Pigeon Decosterd transmitted upon his departure to Collierbar
+Archive from the Gérard Pigeon Decosterd collection, transferred upon his departure to Collierbar

-Archive from the funds of Gérard Pigeon Decosterd transmitted upon his departure to Collierbar
+Archive from the Gérard Pigeon Decosterd collection, transferred upon his departure to Collierbar

-Archive from the funds of Gérard Pigeon Decosterd transmitted upon his departure to Collierbar
+Archive from the Gérard Pigeon Decosterd collection, transferred upon his departure to Collierbar

-Your site is excellent.
-It's nice to see these images of this club that I loved when I was 15, I was with my father, I played tennis and horse riding and archery.
-If ever I have a photo in the tennis room also with the people with whom we took the course and the teacher.
+your website is excellent.
+It's a pleasure to see these pictures of this club again, which I loved when I was 15.
+I was there with my father, and we played tennis, rode horses, and did archery.
+If I happen to have a photo in the tennis hall with the people we took lessons with and the instructor, please share it.

 Stephanie